hoangsonww/The-Event-Horizon-App/README.md

 6. **Responsive Text Color:** Depending on the background, the text color adjusts for better readability.
 7. **Inspiring Quotes:** Displays a random inspiring quote above the event title each time the app is loaded.
 8. **About Page:** Provides more information about the app and its developer, with quick links to the developer's GitHub, LinkedIn, and Gmail.
+9. **Mobile Friendly:** Optimized for mobile devices, so you can use it on the go.
+10. **Editable Custom Events:** Users can edit the name and date of their custom events.

 #### How to Use: